smrini/img2stl/readme.md

    - Generates an STL file compatible with all major 3D printing slicers
    - Uses binary STL format for efficiency
    - Provides progress feedback during generation
-   - creates the specified directory if it doesn't exist
+   - Creates the specified directory if it doesn't exist

+### PNG images support

+The script also supports PNG images.
+However, due to limitations in the Pillow library, the alpha channel is not supported.
+This means that the script will ignore the alpha channel in the input image and treat the image as a 3-channel RGB image.
+In other words, the script will replace the transparent pixels with a flat surface.

 ### Resolution and Scale